 Compressed Natural Gas (CNG) and Propane Regulatory Authority

 The Louisiana Department of Natural Resources' Office of Conservation has regulatory authority over CNG safety, including fueling stations and the installation of conversion equipment in a vehicle.
-Vehicles equipped for, and capable of operating on, liquefied petroleum gas (propane) must have passed a safety inspection from the Louisiana Liquefied Petroleum Gas Commission.
-(Reference Louisiana Revised Statutes 30:732)
+Vehicles capable of operating on, liquefied petroleum gas (propane) must have passed a safety inspection from the Louisiana Liquefied Petroleum Gas Commission.
+(Reference Louisiana Revised Statutes 30:731 and 30:732)

 Deregulation of Compressed Natural Gas (CNG) as a Motor Fuel